hamoid/long-hugo-doc/README.md

 In addition to the standard node variables, the homepage has access to all site pages through `.Data.Pages`.

-If provided Hugo will use /layouts/sitemap.xml instead of the internal one.
+If provided, Hugo will use `/layouts/sitemap.xml` instead of the internal one.

 ## Hugo’s sitemap.xml